akiyeng2/symbolic-math/README.md

 Introduction
 ------------
 This is a work-in-progress lisp library for symbolic math manipulation.
 The dialect used is Common Lisp.
-However, the code is mostly portable to other MacLisp variants like Emacs lisp.
-Just replace the call to defconstant with defconst.

 Compiling & Loading
 -------------------